The letters to the seven churches share a similar structure. They each feature:

 iii.
 Others have emphasized the root meanings of the words that make up the name Nicolaitans.
 Nikao-laos means literally "to conquer the people."
 Based on this, some point to presumptuous claims of apostolic authority and to the heart that sets up hierarchies and separates the "clergy" from the "laity."
 Perhaps the Nicolaitans fulfilled all these aspects, being both an idolatrous immorality and a presumptuous, hierarchical, "hidden mysteries" system typical of Gnosticism.

 iv.
-The Nicolaitans, like all deceivers which come from the body of Christ, claimed “not that they were destroying Christianity, but that they were presenting an improved and modernized version of it.”
+The Nicolaitans, like all deceivers that come from the body of Christ, claimed "not that they were destroying Christianity, but that they were presenting an improved and modernized version of it."
 (Barclay)

 f.
-Which I also hate: These are powerful words, in that they come from our Savior who is so rich in love.
-Whoever exactly the Nicolaitans were, and whatever exactly they did and taught, we learn something from Jesus’ opinion of the.
+Which I also hate: These are powerful words, in that they came from our Savior who is so rich in love.
+Whoever exactly the Nicolaitans were, and whatever exactly they did and taught, we learn something from Jesus' opinion of them.
 We learn that the God of love hates sin, and wants His people to also hate sin.